kalpana-da/hubspot-custom-modules/README.md

 A collection of custom HubSpot CMS modules built using HubL, HTML, CSS, and HubSpot CMS best practices.
 These modules were developed as part of hands-on learning and demonstrate reusable, responsive, and editor-friendly components.

 HubSpot Custom Modules
-A collection of reusable HubSpot CMS custom modules built with HubL, HTML5, and CSS3.
 These modules were developed while learning HubSpot CMS and demonstrate best practices for creating responsive, reusable, and editor-friendly components.

 ---
 🚀 Modules Included
 ---
 Module                Description                    Status
 ---

 Hero Banner Module    Responsive hero section with   ✅ Complete